Talentadong Pinoy

-Talentadong Pinoy (transl,"Talented Pinoy" also known as '"Bangon Talentadong Pinoy"', (transl, "Get Up, Talented Pinoy" for its eighth season is a Philippine reality talent show broadcast by TV5.
-The show premiere on August 16, 2008.
-Hosted initially by Ryan Agoncillo in its first five seasons, within exception of seasons 6 and 7, the show is handled formerly by Robin Padilla and Mariel Rodriguez, it displays performances from singers, dancers, actors, musicians and comedians, to contortionists, impressionists, jugglers, ventriloquists and magicians.
+Talentadong Pinoy (transl.
+Talented Pinoy), also known as Bangon Talentadong Pinoy (transl.
+Get Up, Talented Pinoy for its eighth season) is a Philippine television reality competition show broadcast by TV5.
+Hosted by Ryan Agoncillo, it aired from August 16, 2008 to March 13, 2021, and was replaced by 1000 Heartbeats: Pintig Pinoy.
+The show it displays performances from singers, dancers, actors, musicians and comedians, to contortionists, impressionists, jugglers, ventriloquists and magicians.
 Contestants are allowed to perform any act they want.
-One difference to the Got Talent series is that the judges give their opinions on the performance of the performer and grades only 50% of the final score while the jury also grades 50% of the score to determine the winner.
-Its recent season aired every Saturday at 8 p.m.
-(PST).
-The show ended on March 13, 2021, and was replaced by 1000 Heartbeats: Pintig Pinoy.

 Overview

 The show aims to display and advance performances considered as talented by the judges.
 The audition process is mostly held in SM locations all over the Philippines.
 The judging panel is composed of "talent scouts" (three famous persons who decide if the performers are passed on their performances) and the "jury" (composed of about eight to ten ordinary persons with professions or occupations and are the main judges in the contest).
 (If several contestants are passed by the talent scouts, the jury will decide who will become the winner.
 The jury is changed randomly in every show.)

 The contestants perform on stage within 1 minute and 30 seconds.
 When the performers successfully do their act in that time, the bell rings, indicating that the contestant succeeded.
 If the talent scouts don't like the act, they simply press their respective buzzers and the curtain will be closed partially.
 When the contestants receive three strikes from the talent scouts, the curtain will be completely closed accompanied by the buzzer, notifying that the performer's act is terminated.
 Mostly seven competitors will compete if there is a defending champion; there are eight contestants if it is searching for a new defending champion.
 They will become the defending champion when the performer wins on the contest either by unanimous or split-decision by the jury.
 They must defend their title for five consecutive weeks against other performers.
 If they succeed in defending the title, the defending champion becomes a "Hall of Famer."